Federal appeals court says Trump is not immune from civil lawsuits over Jan. 6 Capitol attack

 "In his view, a president's speech on matters of public concern is invariably an official function, and he was engaged in that function when he spoke at the January 6 rally and in the leadup to that day," the judges said.
 "We cannot accept that rationale.
 While presidents are often exercising official responsibilities when they speak on matters of public concern, that is not always the case."

+The president, Srinivasan said, "does not spend every minute of every day exercising official responsibilities.
+And when he acts outside the functions of his office, he does not continue to enjoy immunity from damages liability just because he happens to be the president."

-The appeals court panel noted that while it is rejecting Trump's argument for immunity at this stage in the proceedings, the former president has not yet had the chance to counter the allegations raised by the officers and House Democrats, which he must be afforded the opportunity to do.
+The appeals court panel noted that while it is rejecting Trump's argument for immunity at this stage in the proceedings, the former president has not yet had the chance to counter the allegations raised by the police officers and House Democrats, which he must be afforded the opportunity to do.
+Judge Gregory Katsas, appointed by Trump, concurred with the decision, while Judge Judith Rogers concurred in part.

 Trump can appeal the decision, either to the full D.C.
 Circuit or the Supreme Court.
 He is in the midst of a third bid for the White House and is currently the frontrunner for the Republican presidential nomination.